mrbalraj007/DevOps_free_Bootcamp/08.Real-Time-DevOps-Project/CICD Pipeline Project.md

 9. **Prometheus**: A monitoring system that collects metrics from configured targets at given intervals, evaluates rule expressions, and displays results.
 10. **Grafana**: A visualization tool that allows you to create dashboards for your metrics, giving insights into the application's performance and health.

-By chaining these tools together, developers can automate the testing, building, scanning, and deployment of applications, leading to more efficient and reliable software delivery.
+*By chaining these tools together, developers can automate the testing, building, scanning, and deployment of applications, leading to more efficient and reliable software delivery.
 The pipeline begins with a developer pushing code to GitHub, triggering Maven to build the application.
 Post-build, Trivy scans the Docker container for vulnerabilities, while SonarQube checks for code quality issues.
 If all checks pass, Terraform provisions the required infrastructure, and Kubernetes rolls out the application.
 Prometheus monitors the system, and Grafana provides a dashboard for real-time analytics.
-This pipeline exemplifies a robust DevOps practice, ensuring continuous integration and delivery with an emphasis on code quality and security.
+This pipeline exemplifies a robust DevOps practice, ensuring continuous integration and delivery with an emphasis on code quality and security.*

 ### <span style="color: Yellow;">Prerequisites </span>
 1. [Clone repository for terraform code](https://github.com/mrbalraj007/DevOps_free_Bootcamp.git)
 2. [App Repo](https://github.com/mrbalraj007/FullStack-Blogging-App)
 3. Domain name ( optional )

 ### <span style="color: Yellow;">Setting Up the Environment </span>
-I have created a terraform file to create a whole Environment setup
+I have created a Terraform file to set up the entire environment, including the installation of required applications and tools.

-+ Setting Up the Virtual Machines (EC2)
+- [x] Setting Up the Virtual Machines (EC2)

 First, we'll create the necessary virtual machines using ```terraform```.

-Below is a sample terraform configuration:
+Below is a terraform configuration:

 Once you [clone repo](https://github.com/mrbalraj007/DevOps_free_Bootcamp.git) then go to folder *<span style="color: cyan;">"08.Real-Time-DevOps-Project/Terraform_Code"</span>* and run the terraform command.
 ```bash